transcom/mymove/cypress/integration/office/readme.md

 3. Setup cypress: ```npx cypress open```
 4. Remove ```skip``` from ```PreApprovalFull.js``` file so tests can be run
 5. Search and select ```PreApprovalFull.js``` to run the data validation test.
 You should be able to invoice with all pre approval requests

+Expect all PAR's to be accepted and invoiced.
+If one or more PAR's fail to be accepted or invoiced you might be missing data for that PAR.